abwilf/MGC_database_merge/README.md

 This is important because having an up to date database is critical for student-alumni engagement efforts.
 The Club cannot simply copy development's database every month, however, because it needs to keep its own data (i.e. who was in the Friars, tour information, executive board positions held...etc).
 Additionally, no database system should be implemented in anything more complicated than excel because (1) the development office only sends us excel files and (2) not every Alumni Relations Manager is a Computer Science major and the risk exists that a future Club will abandon our database altogether if it is too confusing to operate (as occurred in 2014), leading to lost data about our alumni.

 Due to these constraints, we need a database that has the operational capability of a complex database system, but the ease of use and access of an excel file.
-That is the purpose of this project.
+Bridging that gap is the purpose of this project.

-It is worth noting that in pursuit of this goal, some intermediary functionalities were necessary, namely code that converts between database languages and excel, and command line utilities processing queries into those databases.
+It is worth noting that in pursuit of this goal, some intermediary functionalities were necessary to implement, for example code that converts between database languages and excel, and command line utilities processing queries into those databases.
 These functionalities turned out to be important to other branches of Club as well, so some of their functionalities may be ported to different projects.
-Details on this, installation, and examples are below.
+Details on this, the project's installation, and examples to get you started are below.

 ## Installing the prerequisites